Maintaining Legal Status

 The following are some of the most common F-1 student visa regulations:

-- F-1 students must register for and complete a full course of study each semester at the school that issued their I-20 (Lasell College).
+- F-1 students must register for and complete a full course of study each semester.
 A full course of study is 12 credit hours minimum for undergraduate students and 9 credit hours minimum for graduate students during the fall and spring semesters.
 The summer and winter sessions are optional and thus there is no minimum course load that must be carried.
 A student who does not register for and maintain the minimum credit hour is considered out of status.

 - F-1 students must report to the Office of International Services within the first two weeks of arriving at Lasell College for the first time.

 - F-1 students must check in with the Office of International Services at the start of each semester for SEVIS Registration.
 This alerts the Department of Homeland Security (DHS) that the student is an active student.

 - F-1 students are only authorized to work on-campus.
 F-1 students can also work as part of CPT or OPT, but additional authorization is required (see section on Employment for International Students).
 All other work is unauthorized and therefore illegal and is grounds for termination of an F-1 student's visa.